January 27, 2025

 Meals and entertainment

 Reimbursing employees for meals and entertainment can sometimes get tricky.
-Generally speaking, though, these expenses are considered reimbursable if they have a clear business purpose or you can directly tie them to the employee’s duties.
+Generally speaking, these expenses are considered reimbursable if they have a clear business purpose or you can directly tie them to the employee’s duties.

 Usually, meals an employee purchases while traveling are considered reimbursable as long as they’re not extravagant.
 The same goes for meals and entertainment related to business meetings, customer or client meetings, and team-building activities.

-You’d usually reimburse expenses for restaurant meals, tips, and service charges.
+Expenses include: restaurant meals, tips, and service charges.
 You can also reimburse ready-made meals, groceries, or ingredients if an employee cooks for themselves during travel.

 Supplies and tools